Marion Cultural Centre

 • three meeting rooms of various sizes

 • a café with indoor and al fresco dining on the plaza forecourt.
-Originally it served café fare only but, by popular request, it obtained a liquor licence and soon tripled in size.
+Originally it served café fare only but, by popular request, it obtained a liquor license and soon tripled in size

 Sustainability

 The energy-efficient design incorporates a stormwater retention system that allows surface run-off to be stored, filtered on site, then pumped into the ground to replenish the aquifer under Adelaide.
-There is also a solar hot water system, water-efficient fixtures and fittings, energy-efficient artificial lighting, low-energy evaporative systems and economy cycle air conditioning—even the external landscaping is low maintenance and water efficient.
+There is also a solar hot water system, water-efficient fixtures and fittings, energy-efficient artificial lighting, low-energy evaporative systems and economy cycle air conditioning.
+The external landscaping is low maintenance and water efficient.